Spain: Sport

 While varieties of football have been played in Spain as far back as Roman times, sport in Spain has been dominated by football since the early 20th century.
 Real Madrid CF and FC Barcelona are two of the most successful football clubs in the world.
-The country's national men's football team won the UEFA European Championship in 1964, 2008, 2012 and 2024 and the FIFA World Cup in 2010, and is the first team ever to win three back-to-back major international tournaments.
+The country's national men's football team won the UEFA European Championship in 1964, 2008, 2012 and 2024 and the FIFA World Cup in 2010 and 2026, and is the first team ever to win three back-to-back major international tournaments.
 Spain's women's national team were champions of the 2023 FIFA Women's World Cup, becoming one of only five nations to win the Women's World Cup.
 Barcelona Femení has won a record number of domestic trophies.

-Basketball, tennis, cycling, handball, futsal, motorcycling and, lately, Formula One also can boast of Spanish champions.
+Basketball, tennis—where players like Rafa Nadal and Carlos Alcaraz stand out—cycling, handball, futsal, motorcycling and, lately, Formula One also can boast of Spanish champions.
 Today, Spain is a major world sports powerhouse, especially since the 1992 Summer Olympics and Paralympics that were hosted in Barcelona, which stimulated a great deal of interest in sports in the country.
 The tourism industry has led to an improvement in sports infrastructure, especially for water sports, golf and skiing.
 In their respective regions, the traditional games of Basque pelota and Valencian pilota are both popular.